Young M.A: Early life and education

-Career

-Music

-Young M.A raps about common topics such as violence, women, wealth, and acquisitions.
-She stated, "this industry is male-dominated, we can't pretend that it's not.
-So when you do make it as a female, you feel more honored, because the guys take over so much."
 When she was a child, Young M.A exhibited a passion for music.
 When she began seriously focusing on music as an adult, she self-funded a recording studio with local record producers while working at the Shake Shack and T.J.
 Maxx.
 In 2014, she gained notoriety when a Facebook post criticized her song "Brooklyn Chiraq", a freestyle to Nicki Minaj and G Herbo "ChiRaq"; the song then went viral.
 The post's author, pundit Boyce Watkins, said the song promoted "violent, negative, and genocidal energy", but the controversy expanded Young M.A's name recognition and brought new listeners to her work.
 In 2015, Young M.A released a new song, "Body Bag", which became a "YouTube hit", said Rolling Stone, along with the release of her mixtape called Sleep Walkin, which MTV described as a "thoughtful debut project".

 In 2016, Young M.A released her official debut single, "Ooouuu," which peaked at number 19 on the US Billboard Hot 100 chart.
 In September 2016, the song had nearly 7 million plays on Spotify and was widely remixed by other rappers and hip-hop artists such as Remy Ma, French Montana, Nicki Minaj, Jadakiss, Uncle Murda, ASAP Ferg, Bryan Mathers and Tink, all of whom released their versions of the song.
 Stereogum's Tom Breihan said "Ooouuu" was "a brash, intense, hard-as-fuck piece of rider music... the song feels like it marks the arrival of a major rap talent."
 The Fader said Young M.A has "[established] herself as a quintessential New York MC", and MTV's Doreen St. Félix said, "This summer, the atmosphere belongs to Young M.A and her single 'OOOUUU.'"
 The song's popularity drew attention from labels, though M.A remains an independent artist.